| > Columns > Boston

 government-imposed morality (through workplace diversity measures,

+for example).
 Under President Bush, the Republican Party seems to be losing its

 connections to small-government ideals.
 Republicans now control all